dgerabagi/aiascent-dev/prompt.md

 # Artifact A55: V2V Academy - Glossary of Terms
 # Date Created: C59
 # Author: AI Model & Curator
-# Updated on: C70 (Add TDD, Git, and Version Control)
+# Updated on: C71 (Add Project Scope and Vision Document)

 - **Key/Value for A0:**
 - **Description:** A central glossary defining key terms, concepts, and acronyms used throughout the "Vibecoding to Virtuosity" curriculum and the broader aiascent.dev project.